syedfaheem27/DSA-JS/DSA-1/README.md

 - Connect n ropes with minimum cost

-- Find Triplet that sums to a specific target (sorted or unsorted array)
+- Find Triplet that sums to a specific target (sorted or unsorted array) (Use the suffix array concept)